MD's Lawn Fertilizer Law

-• Fertilizer products containing nitrogen and phosphorus may now be applied to lawns as long as the ground is not hard frozen or snow covered, and heavy rain is not predicted.
+• Fertilizer applications containing nitrogen and phosphorus may be resumed on March 1, 2025 as long as the ground is not frozen or heavy rain is not predicted.

-Lawn care professionals hired to apply fertilizer to lawns must be certified by the Maryland Department of Agriculture or work under the direct supervision of an individual who is certified.
+Lawn care professionals hired to apply fertilizer to lawns must be certified by the department or work under the direct supervision of an individual who is certified.
 This includes professionals for hire as well as individuals responsible for turf management at golf courses, public parks, airports, athletic fields, businesses, cemeteries and other non-agricultural properties.

 • Get Certified